-Then, OpenMX will run with five test cases including calculations of the steps 1 and 2, and compare calculated results with the reference results which are stored in 'work/negf_example'.
-The comparison (absolute difference in the total energy and force) is stored in a file 'runtestNEGF.result' in the directory 'work'.
-The reference results were calculated using 16 MPI processes of a 2.6GHz Xeon machine.
-If the difference is within last seven digits, we may consider that the installation is successful.
+Then, OpenMX will run with five test cases including calculations of the steps 1 and 2, and compare calculated results with the reference results which are stored in 'work/negf\example'.
+The comparison (absolute difference in the total energy, force, the averaged currentdensity, the sum of the eigen

-39 Maximally Localized Wannier Function
+43 Maximally Localized Wannier Function

-The following are descriptions on how to use OpenMX to generate maximally localized Wannier function (MLWF) [78, 79].
+The following are descriptions on how to use OpenMX to generate maximally localized Wannier function (MLWF) [83, 84].
 Keywords and settings for controlling the calculations are explained.
 The style of keywords are closely following those originally in OpenMX.
 Throughout the section, a couple of results for silicon in the diamond structure will be shown for convenience.
-The calculation can be traced by openmx code with an input file 'Si.dat' in 'work/wf_example'.
+The calculation can be traced by openmx code with an input file 'Si.dat' in 'work/wf\example'.
 There is no additional post processing code.
 After users may get the convergent result for the conventional SCF process for the electronic structure calculation, the following procedure explained below will be repeated by changing a couple of parameters with the restart file until desired MLWFs are obtained.

-To acknowledge in any publications by using the functionality, the citation of the reference [58] would be appreciated:
+To acknowledge in any publications by using the functionality, the citation of the reference [62] would be appreciated: